Top JavaScript libraries for converting HTML to PDF

 option in the page.pdf()

 method.
-The server then sets the HTTP headers to application/pdf
+The server will then set the HTTP headers to application/pdf

-and sends the buffer directly to the client, ensuring the browser interprets it as a PDF file.
+and send the buffer directly to the client, ensuring the browser interprets it as a PDF file.

 For non-PDF requests, provide a basic HTML page with instructions to navigate to the PDF generation endpoint: